magentait/naive-bayes-faces-classifier/README.md

 # Age Classification with Naive Bayes Classifier

-This project uses a Naive Bayes Classifier to classify facial images into two age groups: "young adult" and "adult."
+This project uses a Naive Bayes Classifier to classify facial images into two age groups: "young adult" and "old adult."
 The classifier is based on statistical features calculated from training images and operates in the LAB color space for more robust color representation.

 ## Project Structure

-- Training and Testing Data: Organized into directories for "young adult" and "adult" images.
+- Training and Testing Data: Organized into directories for "young adult" and "old adult" images.
 - Model Building: Image preprocessing, mean and variance calculations for each class, and implementation of the Naive Bayes algorithm.
 - Evaluation: Accuracy measurement and visualizations to assess model performance.
 - Presentation Enhancements: Visualization of the mean and variance in images, interactive graphs, and a potential Streamlit web application for interactive classification.